 The options are endless for the types of events you can hold at your funeral home.
 Some great examples are holiday celebrations, concerts, guest speakers, grief support workshops, local business meetings, and company parties.

 Before a family comes to you for a funeral service, think about all the other local professionals and groups they deal with.
 By networking with these groups and forming relationships, you can create a referral resource to direct people to your funeral home.
 If there is a local business community for end-of-life care professionals in your area, you should join this group and begin networking within it.
-By successfully selling your funeral home to these people, you can ask them to refer people to you.

 We understand how important it is to connect with families in your community.
 At FrontRunner we are dedicated to making it easy for your funeral home to establish these valuable connections in a variety of ways.
 If you want to get your firm in front of more people in your service area, we would love to help.
-Contact us at any time to find out how our technology solutions, marketing services and expert team can take your funeral home where you want to go.

 Tommy holds a Communications degree from Laurentian University and an Integrated Marketing Communications Graduate Certificate from St. Lawrence College.
 He is a Content Marketing Specialist at FrontRunner and focuses on producing engaging content that funeral homes can use to connect with families.
 In addition, Tommy crafts SEO content for clients and specializes in helping the general public connect with the death care industry as a whole.